-C.\USERS\PUBLIC\DOCUMENTS\BUILD-A-BOARD\SOURCE\WELCOME SAMPLE window shows the current selected Target System.
-To change the current Target System, use Run-Time | Select Target System.
+C:\USERS\PUBLIC\DOCUMENTS\BUILD-A-BOARD\SOURCE\WELCOME SAMPLE

 The Left-hand portion of the File Names window shows the current project.
 If it indicates [None], then there is no current project in use.
 By default, a project will be saved as Untitled if no named project is used.
 Use File | Save As to save the current project as a different named project.